JADES: The incidence rate and properties of galactic outflows in low-mass galaxies across 3 < z < 9: Introduction

-In recent years, spectroscopic observations of the strongest rest-frame optical nebular lines, such as \ha\ and \oiii, have provided the most extensive census of galactic outflows from $z = 0$ to $z\sim3$, the so-called ``cosmic noon'' \citep{Arribas:2014, Forster-Schreiber:2014, Harrison:2016, Cicone:2016, Concas:2017, Rakshit:2018, Perna:2017, Leung:2019, Forster:2019, Davies:2019, Kakkad:2020, Reichardt:2022, Concas:2022}.
+In recent years, spectroscopic observations of the strongest rest-frame optical nebular lines, such as \ha\ and \oiii, have provided the most extensive census of galactic outflows from $z = 0$ to $z\sim3$, the so-called ``cosmic noon'' \citep{Arribas:2014, Forster-Schreiber:2014, Harrison:2016, Cicone:2016, Concas:2017, Rakshit:2018, Perna:2017, Leung:2019, Forster:2019, Davies:2019, Kakkad:2020, Reichardt:2022, Concas:2022, Llerena:2023, Rodriguez:2023}.
 The considerably high incidence of outflows ($>30\%$, depending on the survey) suggests that outflows are common in massive ($>10^{10}$\msun) galaxies up to cosmic noon \citep[e.g.,][]{Carniani:2015, Cicone:2016, Concas:2017, Rakshit:2018, Forster:2019}.
-In contrast, the investigation of outflow properties in the low-mass ($<10^{10}$~\msun) regime is limited to the local Universe, because the sensitivity of current ground-based facilities in the near-IR band is not sufficient to detect the faint broad component of nebular lines tracing ionized outflowing gas.
+In contrast, the investigation of the outflow properties in the low-mass ($<10^{10}$~\msun) regime is limited to the local Universe because the sensitivity of current ground-based facilities in the near-IR band is not sufficient to detect the faint broad component of nebular lines tracing ionised outflowing gas.

-With the advent of the James Webb Space Telescope \citep[JWST;][]{Gardner:2006, Gardner:2023}, we are now able to extend outflow studies towards higher redshifts and investigate the impact of feedback in galaxies in the first few Gyr of cosmic time.
-In particular, the spectral coverage of the Near Infrared Spectrograph \citep[NIRSpec;][]{Ferruit:2022, Jakobsen:2022} enables the detection of the strongest rest-frame optical nebular lines out to $z\sim9$, and its high sensitivity facilitates the identification of slow and weak galactic outflows in low-mass galaxies separating them from large-scale orbital motions of the host galaxy.
-For example, \cite{Tang:2023} and \cite{Zhang:2023} report the detection of a broad emission-line component which likely traces ionized outflows in seven targets out of Cosmic Evolution Early Release Science \citep[CEERS;][]{Bagley:2023, Finkelstein:2023}, Early Release Observations \citep[ERO;][]{Pontoppidan:2022}, and GLASS-JWST-ERS \citep{Treu:2022} surveys.
+With the advent of the James Webb Space Telescope \citep[JWST;][]{Gardner:2006, Gardner:2023}, we are now able to extend the outflow studies towards higher redshifts and investigate the impact of feedback in galaxies in the first few billion years of cosmic time.
+In particular, the spectral coverage of the Near Infrared Spectrograph \citep[NIRSpec;][]{Ferruit:2022, Jakobsen:2022} enables the detection of the strongest rest-frame optical nebular lines out to $z\sim9$, and its high sensitivity facilitates the identification of slow and weak galactic outflows in low-mass galaxies that separate them from large-scale orbital motions of the host galaxy.
+For example, \cite{Tang:2023}, \cite{Zhang:2023}, and \cite{Xu:2023} reported the detection of a broad emission-line component that likely traces ionised outflows in seven targets of the Cosmic Evolution Early Release Science \citep[CEERS;][]{Bagley:2023, Finkelstein:2023}, Early Release Observations \citep[ERO;][]{Pontoppidan:2022}, GLASS JWST Early Release Science \citep[GLASS-JWST-ERS;][]{Treu:2022} surveys, and part of the public data from the JADES surveys \citealt{Eisenstein:2023, Rieke:2023}.